Package insert / product label

 Monitor for signs and symptoms of digoxin toxicity and clinical response.
-Adjust dose based on toxicity, efficacy, and blood levels.
+Adjust dose based on toxicity, efficacy, and blood vessels.

 Interpret the serum digoxin concentration in the overall clinical context, and do not use an isolated measurement of serum digoxin concentration as the basis for increasing or decreasing the digoxin dose.
 Serum digoxin concentrations may be falsely elevated by endogenous digoxin-like substances [see Drug Interactions (7.4)].
 If the assay is sensitive to these substances, consider obtaining a baseline digoxin level before starting digoxin and correct post-treatment values by the reported baseline level.

 Obtain serum digoxin concentrations just before the next scheduled digoxin dose or at least 6 hours after the last dose.
 The digoxin concentration is likely to be 10-25% lower when sampled right before the next dose (24 hours after dosing) compared to sampling 8 hours after dosing (using once-daily dosing).
 However, there will be only minor differences in digoxin concentrations using twice daily dosing whether sampling is done at 8 or 12 hours after a dose.